 Kidney Transplant in Vasculitis

-Dr Stephen Marks, MD MSc MRCP DCH FRCPCH is Associate Professor and Consultant in Paediatric Nephrology at University College London Great Ormond Street Institute of Child Health.
+Professor Stephen Marks, MD MSc MRCP DCH FRCPCH is Professor of Paediatric Nephrology and Transplantation at University College London Great Ormond Street Institute of Child Health.
 He is clinical

 lead for renal transplantation and Director of the National Institute for Health Research Great Ormond Street Hospital Clinical Research Facility at Great Ormond Street Hospital for Children NHS Foundation Trust.
 He is currently chair of the British Association for Paediatric Nephrology and UK Renal Registry Audit and Informatics committee having previously been the chair of the National Health Service Blood and Transplant Paediatric Kidney Advisory Group.
 He has extensive clinical and academic interest in vasculitis, juvenile onset systemic lupus erythematosus and lupus nephritis having been expert advisor for ERA-EDTA, EULAR and SHARE recommendations.
 In addition, his